flapjacksauce/learn_Git/getting_started/setup_project.md

     ```
 6. Commit Changes.

-    > A commit is basically resuring that this is the actual file(s) you would like to post.
+    > A commit is basically reassuring that this is the actual file(s) you would like to post.
     > You may have has many changes on your working branch but to cherry pick which files we would like to upload at a given time, we can use the (add) command in our previous step.
     > Once commited, the working branch is clear of the file(s) you selected and ready to push.